fedebenassi/fedebenassi/README.md

 **fedebenassi/fedebenassi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 I'm a MSc student in Physics of the Earth System, University of Bologna.
-My interests are related to the application of machine learning to atmospheric and oceanic sciences.

-- 🔭 For my master's thesis, I am currently working on automatic detection of cold-water filaments with high chlorophyll content in the open ocean using satellite imagery.
+- 👩‍💻 I'm super into data analysis, visualization and machine learning.
+I'm always willing to learn more about data science, and its applications on ocean and atmospheric sciences.
+- 🔭 My Master's thesis work focuses on the estimation of the lateral export of biomass from the highly productive coastal regions to the open ocean.
+I developed an unsupervised learning framework based on K-means clustering to analyze a 18-year time series of satellite images of sea surface temperature and chlorophyll, for three different regions.
 - 📫 How to reach me: federica.benassi12@studio.unibo.it or my [LinkedIn profile](https://www.linkedin.com/in/federica-benassi-3b3113238/)

 <!--